datahub-project/datahub/metadata-ingestion/source_docs/athena.md

 This plugin extracts the following:

-- List of databases and tables
+- Database and table metadata
 - Column types associated with each table

 ## Quickstart recipe